Coastal Construction Projects

 ‘Soft’ solutions, involving sand renourishment and vegetation initiatives, are the preferred options, as they are more likely to retain the beach amenity while also bringing natural, long-term protection to the area.

 A working group composing DELWP, Bass Coast Shire, Parks Victoria, Regional Roads Victoria and West Gippsland Catchment Management Authority, all of whom have assets in this area, was formed in July 2018 to address the erosion issues.
-A trial wet-sand fencing project was proposed with near-unanimous support at a community drop-in session in December 2018 (see Information Sheet).
-Work is expected to begin in February/March 2019.
+A trial wet-sand fencing project (with accompanied sand renourishment and revegetation) was proposed with near-unanimous support at a community drop-in session in December 2018.

 Sand management in Loch Sport is planned for sections of beach along Lake Street, Victoria Street and The Boulevard which have experienced significant erosion in recent years.

-DELWP have reached a funding agreement of $80,000 with Gippsland Ports for the project, who will co-contribute $60,000.
-It will involve relocating sand to the specified areas in conjunction with the Gippsland Ports dredging program, which is focused on clearing sand near the Loch Sport Marina and The Boulevard’s boat ramp.
+DELWP have reached a funding agreement of $80,000 with Gippsland Ports for the project, who will relocate sand to the specified areas in conjunction with their $60,000 dredging program, which is focused on clearing the channels adjacent to the Loch Sport Marina and The Boulevard’s boat ramp.

 Coastal Public Access and Risk Projects

 The Coastal Public Access and Risk Grants program was active in 2017/18 and 2018/19, providing financial assistance to Victorian coastal Crown land managers to reduce coastal risk and improve public access.
 The projects selected for the Gippsland region in 2018/19 are listed below.

 More information can be found on the Coastal Public Access and Risk Grants web page.